 Any combination of electives that meets the rules above can be selected for the award of the Certificate III in Individual Support.

-Where appropriate, electives may be packaged to provide a qualification with a specialisation.
+Where appropriate, electives may be packaged to provide a qualification with a specialisation as outlined below.

 Packaging for each specialisation: